 What to look for in a WordPress theme

-- Optimized for search results.
-This goes along with the last point, because a well-designed site will naturally rank higher in search results than a site built on a theme that is full of errors.
+- Optimized for search results: This goes along with the last couple of points, because a well-designed site will naturally rank higher in search results than a site built on a theme that is full of errors.
 (Want to know if you potential theme has coding errors?
 Run its URL through the W3C’s markup validation service.
 You don’t have to understand what all the errors mean, but know that fewer errors are better than more errors.)

-- User friendly.
-Find a theme that offers built-in design options so you don’t have to edit code to change basic stuff.
+- User friendly: Find a theme that offers built-in design options so you don’t have to edit code to change basic stuff.
+These features will save you a ton of time.
 Your theme should make it easy for you to change your logo, color scheme, etc.

-- Backed by great support.
-When you experience technical issues, a responsive support team is an invaluable resource.
+- Backed by great support: When you experience technical issues, a responsive support team and/or community forums are invaluable resources.

-The bottom line: pony up some cash for a premium WordPress theme from a reputable provider.
+My bottom line: You can start with a free theme, but I recommend that you pony up some cash for a premium WordPress theme from a reputable provider.
 The time and headaches that you save down the road will make it money well spent.

 Recommended premium WordPress themes